-And how about this idea that we get to tell children how they feel or what they really want?
+And how about the idea that we get to tell children how they feel or what they really want?
 "You don't want to go down that side," "Oh, you're not hurt," "You don't really want that."
 Adding the question, "Do you?" to the end of it doesn't help.
 Believe me, the boy really did want to go down "that side," it does really hurt, and yes, she genuinely wants that.
 What we are really saying, is "I don't want to go down that side, "I wish that didn't hurt," "I don't want to give you that."
 What children hear is, "I don't believe you," and "I'm the grown-up, ergo, I know better."
 The language of command teaches children to distrust their own understanding, even of their own feelings.

 I've written before about the knee-jerk use of directional statements: "Sit here," "Put that away," "Go over there."
 These too, clearly come from the habit of command.
 So ingrained is this in many of us that we direct, "Go under it!" when what we mean is, "It looks like it would be fun to go under it."
 We dictate, "Don't be afraid," when what we mean is, "I know you're afraid."